Skip to content

 What is a “living wage” and how does it differ from minimum wage?

-A “living wage” is the theoretical minimum income necessary for a worker to meet their basic needs without government assistance. it’s often significantly higher than the statutory minimum wage and varies greatly by geographic location due to differences in the cost of living.
+A “living wage” is the theoretical minimum income necessary for a worker to meet their basic needs without government assistance.
+It’s often significantly higher than the statutory minimum wage and varies greatly by geographic location due to differences in the cost of living.

 Conclusion: Navigating the Evolving Wage Landscape